dat-ecosystem-archive/docs/docs/hyperdrive_spec.md

 ### Hypercore Feeds

 Hypercore appends arbitrary binary blocks to form the feed.
 It is agnostic to the content of the block.
 As each block is appended, new merkle-tree nodes are generated to address it.
 Each addition generates new roots, which are signed if the feed is a signed-feed.
-The binary blocks are stored without changes, and the new hashes and signatures are stored to an internal datbase.
+The binary blocks are stored without changes, and the new hashes and signatures are stored to an internal database.

 Feeds can be used to represent many kinds of data.
 In Hyperdrive, they are used to represent the changes in the archive file-set over time.